mindaffect/pymindaffectBCI/docs/source/amp_config.rst

            	[43.364215] usb 2-1: SerialNumber: 1
            	[43.394168] cdc_acm 2-1:1.0: ttyACM0: USB ACM device

-Then, in the online_bci configuration file (mindaffectBCI/online_bci.json) you should define as  :code:`"serial_port":"dev/ttyXXXX"`
+Then, in the online_bci configuration file (mindaffectBCI/online_bci.json) you should define as  :code:`"serial_port":"dev/ttyXXXX"`.
+Also make sure to set :code:`"board_id":0` to the value that corresponds with your amplifier as specified in the `BrainFlow Docs <https://brainflow.readthedocs.io/en/stable/SupportedBoards.html>`_.

 Linux Serial Port Permissions
 ******************************